-An auto defect can have a significant impact on the safety of vehicle occupants.
-A design defect or manufacturing defect in a vehicle can result in a malfunction any time causing the driver to lose control of a vehicle.
+An auto defect can significantly impact the safety of vehicle occupants.
+A design defect or manufacturing defect in a vehicle can result in a malfunction at any time, causing the driver to lose control of the vehicle.

-A safety feature such as a seatbelt or airbag that malfunctions during a car accident can result in catastrophic injuries for vehicle occupants.
-This is why reporting a safety defect promptly is critical.
+In other cases, a safety feature such as a seatbelt or airbag malfunctioning during a car accident can result in catastrophic injuries for vehicle occupants.
+This is why it is critical that you report a safety defect promptly.

 Auto Safety Recalls - Your Voice Matters

-Consumer complaints result in millions of vehicles and parts being recalled every year.
-According to statistics reported by the NHTSA, automakers initiated 632 recall campaigns in the United States in 2013 covering 22 million vehicles.
+Consumer complaints result in the recall of millions of vehicles and parts every year.
+According to statistics reported by the National Highway Traffic Safety Administration (NHTSA), automakers and watchdogs initiated more than 1,000 recalls in the United States in 2021, affecting about 35 million vehicles.

 Reporting an Auto Defect

-The Office of Defects Investigation (ODI) is an arm of the U.S. Department of Transportation's National Highway Traffic Safety Administration (NHTSA).
-It has the authority to conduct auto defect investigations, to determine if a particular defect exists in a batch of vehicles and to administer safety recalls, if necessary.
+The Office of Defects Investigation (ODI) is an arm of the U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA).
+It has the authority to conduct auto defect investigations, determine if a particular defect exists in a batch of vehicles, and administer safety recalls, if necessary.

 There are three different ways in which consumers can report safety defects to NHTSA.